FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Answer: Death on the Nile

 Linnet Ridgeway was a wealthy heiress accustomed to always getting her own way and always having everything she wanted.
 Friendship meant nothing when what she wanted, and got, was her best friend's man.
-Although Linnet was the first victim to die on the SS Karnak, she wasn't the last.
+Linnet was shot in the head whilst she slept.
+Although she was the first victim to die on the SS Karnak, she wasn't the last.

 4. Alice Ascher